Winter Performance. Photo by Wolf Photography

 Michelle Olguin (Class of 2010) Michelle is an Art Studio major/Geology minor at Mount Holyoke College and will be graduating spring of 2012.
 She is a rower on the Varsity crew team, Chair of True Colors (Mount Holyoke's GSM-Gender and Sexual Minorities student organization), and a participant in various dance performances within the five college consortium including West African dance this semester!

 Sharilyn Scott (Class of 2010) Sharilyn graduated from Le Cordon Bleu in Scottsdale in May 2012, and has been working at New Frontiers Natural Market in Sedona as a baker.
-She continues to take dance classes from Darrion Gallegos when he’s in town.
+She was just promoted to Bakery Supervisor.

 Marta "Sol" Soledad Serpas-Guardado (Class of 2010) - Sol is a junior Philosophy major at NAU and is part of their Philosophy Mentoring Program.
 Through this mentoring program, Sol and her colleagues give between 10-15 presentations per semester to local high school students.
 She was recently back on FALA's campus to mentor our students and guide them through the thinking required to grasp abstract and complicated ideas and concepts.
 Here's a short article about the program and this mentoring effort.